thisgeek/jshint.vim/README.markdown

   You can modify your `~/.vimrc` file to bind this command to a key or to turn off error checking by default.

-- (optional) Add any valid JSLint options to `~/.jslintrc` file, they will be used as global options for all JavaScript files.
+- (optional) Add any valid JSHint options to `~/.jshintrc` file, they will be used as global options for all JavaScript files.
   For example:

-        /*jslint browser: true, regexp: true */
+        /*jshint browser: true, regexp: true */
         /*global jQuery, $ */

         /* vim: set ft=javascript: */